sjtaylor-9/LFR-MPR-calculation/README.md

 **Warnings:**
 - Due to the way that the scripts are set-up to read in the neutron flux spectra these must all be stored in the same local folder.
 The same is true for the ```Lib80x```, ```ace_900```, and ```tendl19c``` folders for the public JEFF, ENDF, and TENDL data sets, respectively.
 - If the neutron flux spectra and public cross-section data files are stored in the newcleo OneDrive then the file directories must be given to the ```.sh``` script in "" so that the command line ignores the whitespaces in the directory.
+- The python and shell scripts will need to be modified if in the future more burnup steps are to be used.

 ## Cross-section libraries
 The download links for the reaction cross-sections within each of the public libraries are: